anlsys/XKBlas.jl/README.md

 See `deps/README.md`

 # TODO
-- Add support for host-lambdas.
-Maybe binding to xkrt first
-- Add more examples
+- Rename the project XK.jl with support for XKRT/XKBlas and custom kernels via XK.KA